tamaragevorgyan/gettyimages-api/code-samples/JavaScript.md

-#Java Script Example Code
+# JavaScript Sample Code

 ### Authentication

 An Api-Key header is needed to authenticate to the Api and will allow you to access read-only operations.
-The following javascript defines a function that sets the Api-Key header for the current request:
+The following JavaScript defines a function that sets the Api-Key header for the current request:

     var appendApiKeyHeader = function( xhr ) {
       xhr.setRequestHeader('Api-Key', 'your-api-key')